STEM

-Last year, 84% of teens attending our Clubs planned to go onto a 4-year college.
+Last year, 84% of teens attending our Clubs planned to go to a 4-year college.
 However, across Philadelphia, only 25% of public school students enroll in college.
 Of those who do enroll, only 10% earn a degree.
 Within the STEM field, there will be 9 million STEM-related jobs in 2022.
-95% of STEM workers have a postsecondary education and training, larger than any other field of work.
-Additionally, STEM related fields are among the fastest growing industries, with a growth of 17% from 2008 to 2018.1 Furthermore, within the entire U.S. STEM workforce, minorities account for only about 20% employees, primarily due to the lack of resources and preparation within schools.
+95% of STEM workers have postsecondary education and training, larger than any other field of work.
+Additionally, STEM-related fields are among the fastest-growing industries, with a growth of 17% from 2008 to 2018.1 Furthermore, within the entire U.S. STEM workforce, minorities account for only about 20% of employees, primarily due to the lack of resources and preparation within schools.

 16%